Campus Student Support Services

 Office of the Registrar

-Student Business Services First Floor, (707)826-4101, for records and registration support, clarification on academic policies, general referral, applications for graduation and post-application for graduation DARS/degree check reviews and graduation counselors contact information.
+Records and registration support, clarification on academic policies, general referral, applications for graduation and post-application for graduation DARS/degree check reviews and Transfer & Graduation Counselors.

 Counseling and Psychological Services